TheGhouls/oct/doc/browser.rst

     print(response.status_code)

 And yes, that's it !
 Simple, no ?
-Thanks to the awesome cssselector python library, getting your forms are know simpler (unless you know nothing about css selectors) but even if we don't want or can't use it, we can still use the `get_form` method, and use the `nr` parameter.
+Thanks to the awesome cssselector python library, getting your forms are now simpler (unless you know nothing about css selectors) but even if we don't want or can not use it, we can still use the `get_form` method, and use the `nr` parameter.
 The `nr` param simply represent the position of the form in our page.
 Here, simple we only have one form, so let's update our script :

 .. code-block:: python